 A common problem in athletes is tight calf muscles, especially in runners.
-We look at symptoms, causes and treatment options to release muscle tightness.
+We look at symptoms, causes, and treatment options to release muscle tightness.

 The calf muscle group consists of the gastrocnemius muscle and the soleus muscle.
-The symptoms are a gradual tightening in the calf muscles which can get worse when running or improve while running only to tighten up later.
+The symptoms are a gradual tightening of the calf muscles which can get worse when running or improve while running only to tighten up later.

 What causes tight calf muscles?

 Tight calf muscles may be caused by a compartment syndrome.
-This is where the muscle becomes too big for the sheath surrounding the muscle causing pressure, sometimes pain and restricted movement.
+This is where the muscle becomes too big for the sheath surrounding the muscle causing pressure, sometimes pain, and restricted movement.

 Biomechanical problems of the foot or from running style can increase the strain on the calf muscles.
-Gait analysis on a treadmills can identify this and orthotic inserts may be prescribed to correct this.
+Gait analysis on a treadmill can identify this and orthotic inserts may be prescribed to correct this.

-Calf muscles may have gradually tightened up over a period of months through not stretching enough before and after training.
+Calf muscles may have gradually tightened up over a period of months by not stretching enough before and after training.
 Tiny micro tears in the muscles cause them to go into spasm.
 When they are in spasm or contracted then blood cannot easily get into them.
 The muscles have squeezed the blood out like a sponge.
 If the muscles do not get enough blood then they will not get enough nutrients and so will tighten up to protect themselves and weaken and so on.